Share your knowledge and passion for natural history with others!

 School Program Instructor

-- Gain experience working in public speaking and museum interpretation.
+- Gain experience in public speaking and working with youth

 How do you apply?

-If you are interested in working with our School Programs and are available on a weekday morning, please contact Liz Spence, Assistant Curator of Interpretation for an application form: firstname.lastname@example.org
+If you are interested in working with our School Programs this fall and are available on a weekday morning, please contact Liz Spence, Assistant Curator of Interpretation for an application form or with any questions: firstname.lastname@example.org